British Basketball League: BBL Championship

 The BBL Championship is the flagship competition of the British Basketball League and features all member teams playing a double round robin (home and away) league season, from September through to April.
 Matches are played according to FIBA rules and games consist of four-quarters of 10 minutes each.
 Two points are awarded for a win, with overtime used if the score is tied at the final buzzer – unlimited numbers of 5-minute overtime periods are played until one team is ahead when a period ends.
 At the end of the regular season, the team with the most points is crowned as winners of the BBL Championship, and thus British Champions.
 If points are equal between two or more teams then head-to-head results between said teams are used to determine the winners.
 In the case of a tie between multiple teams where this does not break the tie, the winners are then determined by the points difference in the games between said teams.
-Following the completion of the Championship regular season, the top eight ranked teams advance into the post-season Play-offs which usually take place during April.
+Following the completion of the Championship regular season, the top eight ranked teams advance into the post-season Playoffs which usually take place during April.

 In the regular season, team schedules are not identical and neither are matchdays, with games scheduled mainly around venue availability.
 Because of this teams may find themselves playing a series of four or five home games consecutively followed by a straight set of away games.
 As the regular season is also particularly short many games are played over weekends as 'doubleheaders', whereby a team will play games (possibly a home and away game) on consecutive days, something that is not commonplace in British sports, although often seen in the National Basketball Association and other North American sports.